pytorch/torchtitan/docs/performance.md

-To demonstrate the effectiveness of PyTorch distributed training techniques used in torchtitan, we report both the infra metrics and loss curves of Llama 2 (13B and 70B) and Llama 3 (8B and 70B) training on 64 A100 (80GB memory) GPUs.
+To demonstrate the effectiveness of PyTorch distributed training techniques used in torchtitan, we report both the infra metrics and loss curves of Llama 2 (13B and 70B) and Llama 3 (8B and 70B) training on 64 A100 (80GB memory) GPUs and Llama 3.1 (405B) on 128 H100 (94GB memory).
 We report infra metrics achieved by [FSDP2](fsdp.md) (1D parallelism) under various configurations, and loss curves for both 1D parallelism (FSDP2) and 2D parallelism (FSDP2 + Tensor Parallel) training.
+(We only report 2D for 405B)

 ## Llama 3.1 performance numbers

-Below are the WPS (word per second, or more accurately, token per second) and MFU (model FLOPS utilization) results which torchtitan achieves on the 405B model released in [LLaMa 3.1](https://llama.meta.com/docs/model-cards-and-prompt-formats/llama3_1).
+Below are the WPS (word per second, or more accurately, token per second) and MFU (model FLOPS utilization) results which torchtitan achieves on the 405B model released in [Llama 3.1](https://llama.meta.com/docs/model-cards-and-prompt-formats/llama3_1).
 The way we compute WPS and MFU can be found in `train.py`.
 Because the model now is larger, we run on 128 H100 GPUs to test both performance and loss curves.
 Below is the performance result of 405B model with optimizations we have developed.
 We do see OOM for 1D parallelism (FSDP2), so we only tested 2D parallelism (FSDP2 + Tensor Parallel).

 | Model size | Batch size | Activation checkpointing | WPS | MFU | Optimizations |
 | ----- | ----- | ----- | ----- | ----- | ----- |